-Relating how the ‘green’ architecture does mean in Africa is “attainable” and the result of becoming “attainable” is to become sustainable.
+Relating how the ‘green’ architecture does mean in Africa is “attainable, are recover, ” and the result of becoming “feasible” is to become sustainable.
 Sustainable architecture in Africa is looking for ways to become profitable, learn from the old building ways, and conserve energy.
 We also find that it does promote recycling and still become necessary.

 I have randomly chosen ten buildings from Africa in general.
 Whereby the country that leads is South Africa.
 Architects behind their designs are constructing homes and buildings that are not only pleasing to the eyes but also to the environment.
 They show how sustainable architecture practices have become.
 The buildings that I will mention in this article have been able to conserve the environment and cut down construction wastage.

 Tough building regulations did not deter them to be eco-friendly and to reduce wastage of energy.
 Advocating sustainable energy sources has been the number one priority of all the buildings.
 Natural ventilation, cooling, and heating systems are the features of the buildings.
 The most interesting part is that these buildings are the cost incurred during construction and how easy the installation was.

 Sandbag Freedom Park, South Africa Houses

 The building location is Cape Town, and MMA Architects designed them.
 The main reason for coming up with a sandbag home is to conserve money and so does the resources.
 The construction budget articulated to $ 6,000 hence its aim was achieved.